Alain-L/quellog/docs/filtering-output.md

 ### --clients

-Display only the clients section showing unique entities.
+Display only the clients section showing **all** unique entities with counts and percentages.

 ```bash
 quellog /var/log/postgresql/*.log --clients